 Pneumococcal disease (noo-muh-KOK-uhl) causes thousands of infections every year in the United States.
 It’s more common in children, but it’s most likely to cause serious complications in adults.
 The good news is that pneumococcal vaccines can help prevent the disease.

 There are 2 types of pneumococcal vaccines:

-- The PPSV23 vaccine for children and adults age 2 and older, older adults, people with certain health conditions, and adults ages 19 through 64 who smoke
+- PPSV23 for older adults, people age 2 and older with certain health conditions, and adults who smoke cigarettes.

 - Why are pneumococcal vaccines important?